shahrukhx01/shahrukhx01/README.md

 <a href="https://www.linkedin.com/in/shahrukhx01/"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/linkedin.png?raw=true"></a>
 </p>

-I'm a Computer Scientist by training, however, I love the intersection of Data science and product engineering.
+I'm a Computer Scientist by training, however, I love the intersection of data science and product engineering.
 I like to train neural networks on NLP datasets in general.

 My open source contribution includes -